The-New-Deal

 I must point out that if sometimes the text superimposed on the image gets confused or does not stand out clearly, this is intentional, with the aim of inducing the reader to ponder each word slowly and confidently, exactly as the dictation of the Light has taken shape.

-These tweets are treated as posts, but they are not disposable flyers.
+These tweets were treated as posts, but they are not disposable flyers.

 from tweets to the “Moments”